 The State of Florida passed a primary enforcement safety belt bill (SB 344) on April 29, 2009.
 The Governor signed that bill into law on May 6, 2009, with an effective date of June 30, 2009.
 The new law created an uninterrupted change from secondary enforcement of safety belt violations to primary enforcement.
-As a primary law, Florida law enforcement officers may stop and cite a motorist solely for not wearing a safety belt.
+As a primary law, Florida law enforcement officers may stop and cite a motorist solely for not wearing a safety belt in the front seat.